veracity/veracity-documentation/sections/identity/authentication/web-native.md

 ---
 author: Veracity
-description: Detailed description of how authentication with the Veracity IDP works for a web apps.
+description: Detailed description of how authentication with Veracity IDP works for a web apps.
 ---

 # Authentication for Web and Native Applications
-Authenticating users is usually the first step any application needs to do before it can be used.
-Performing authentication with the Veracity IDP is done using the industry standard protocol *OpenID Connect* built on top of [OAuth 2.0](https://auth0.com/docs/protocols/oidc) flows.
-This ensures compatibility with a wide range of services accross the internet.
-In this document we'll go through the steps needed to authenticate with Veracity as a web application or native application.
-These use cases only differ in the parameters that are sent so they have been combined into one single document.
+Authentication for web and native applications is similar and differs only in the parameters that are sent.

+For a web or native application, to authenticate a user:
+1. Redirect the user to sign in to Veracity.
+2. After the user sucessfully authenticates, await the validation response from Veracity IDP.
+3. Validate the response.
+4. Optionally, exchange an authorization code for an access token.
+5. Optionally, validate the access token.

+If you only need to authenticate the user with Veracity IDP and you will not call any Veracity APIs,  you can skip steps number four and five.

 <figure>
 	<img src="../assets/basic-oidc-authentication.png"/>
 	<figcaption>Overview of the authentication process.</figcaption>
 </figure>

-The process of authenticating users consists of a few steps:
-1. Redirect the user to the login page for Veracity.
-2. Await the users response and subsequent redirect back to your application.
-3. Inspect the response and validate it.
-4. (Optionally) Exchange an authorization code for an access token.
-5. (Optionally) Validate the access token.

-If you only wish to authenticate the user and do not need to call any Veracity APIs at all you can skip step 4 and 5.
-Though in most cases you would probably need to do theses steps for your application to operate correctly.
-The remaining sections of this document will cover every step in detail.

-## Helper libraries
-The Veracity IDP implements authentication using OpenID Connect.
-There are multiple libraries online that aid in building applications

 ## Authenticating a user
 Before you begin the authentication process you need a few parameters.
 You also need to register your application with Veracity to obtain a *client id*, *reply url* and, if you are building a web application and wish to call Veracity APIs as well, *client secret*.
 If you intend to call Veracity APIs as well you will also need a subscription key for each API endpoint you want to communicate with.
 All of this can be obtained from the [Veracity for Developers Project Portal](https://developer.veracity.com/projects).
 Simply create an account and register your application here and you should receive the relevant parameters.